AdityaKane2001/regnety/README.md

 ### 2. Reloading checkpoints from training

-One can easily load checkpoints from any epoch during training for fine-grained control.
+One can easily load checkpoints for fine-grained control.
 For reference, all runs are available on [WandB]().
 Here's an example:

 ```python
 !pip install -q git+https://github.com/AdityaKane2001/regnety@main